 We are regularly tracking the direct effect of COVID-19 on the market, along with the indirect influence of associated industries.
 These observations will be integrated into the report.

 Global Black Gram Market Trends:

 The global black gram market is primarily driven by the various health benefits associated with its consumption.
 Black gram contains high nutrition and dietary fiber levels and is known to help patients suffering from asthma, paralysis, diarrhea and constipation.
 In addition, black gram helps maintain cardiovascular health, prevent diabetes, strengthen the nervous system, reduce pain and inflammation, and combat stomach ailments.
 Besides this, black gram is increasingly used as a green manuring crop and nutritious fodder for milch cattle.
 In Ayurvedic texts, black gram is recommended as a diuretic and to gain weight and improve immunity.
 Furthermore, the rising health consciousness among individuals and increasing application of black gram in bakery goods, batter and breading, snack food, and beverage industries have escalated their demand.
 Apart from this, there has also been a rise in the application of black gram in beauty care products as it helps in maintaining healthy and glowing skin.
-Looking forward, the market is expected to exhibit moderate growth during the forecast period (2021-2026).

 - Region-wise, India currently represents the largest producer of black gram, accounting for more than two-thirds of the global production.
 Other major regions include Myanmar and Thailand.